dreamerlzl/forget-me-not/readme.md

 # remind me at 19:30 today (assuming it's in the future)
 fmn add "foo bar" at 19:30

+# remind me at 19:30 everyday
+fmn add "foo bar" at 19:30 --per-day

+# remind with a sound
+fmn add -s ~/Downloads/song.mp3 "chill" at 8:00 --per-day

+# remind with an image (only available on kde plasma)
+fmn add -i ~/Downloads/picture.png "chill" after 10h

 # show all reminder tasks
 fmn show